Q What are caterpillars?

 Q What should organic gardeners use to kill caterpillars?

 A Try a spray based on nematodes, such as Nemasys Caterpillar Killer.

-Q Can plants with caterpillars in the hearts be saved?
+Q Can brassicas with caterpillars in the hearts be saved?

 A Once the caterpillar is inside the heart or head, it is almost impossible to kill.
 Treat early, before the pest has a chance to get inside.
 Once caterpillars are inside, salvage whatever leaves you can by cutting out the damaged parts.

 Q What should I do with plants that have been attacked by caterpillars?